ss1611/CS220-AU-portfolio-1/index.md

 [Carl Jung's understanding of society](https://github.com/2001057/CS220-AU-portfolio/blob/main/assets/img/PA209_2001057.pdf)

 Besides writing essays for University, I have also been involved in online discussion groups, the psychoanalysis society and debates sourrounding various thoughts and beliefs.

-#### Enhancing Audio Description project
-01/2018 – 04/2019 &nbsp; &nbsp; University of York, Theatre, Film and Television Department
-04/2016 – 10/2017 &nbsp; &nbsp; Cultures of the Digital Economies (CoDE) Research Institute, ARU

-My key responsibilities in this role included organising events, engagement with organisations and participants, qualitative and quantitative data analysis, web design and maintenance, photography, audio-video production and co-authoring journal papers.
-The project is documented at [http://enhancingaudiodescription.com](http://enhancingaudiodescription.com).

 <br>